HituziANDO/SampleData/README.md

 ## Clean

-Deletes all sample data files and lock files in the datasample directory.
+Deletes all sample data files and lock files in the **sampledata** directory.

 ```swift
 SampleData.default.clean()